-Rising Tide: The Crossroads Project, excerpt – watch
+Rising Tide: The Crossroads Project, video – watch

 The Fry Street Quartet collaborates with climate physicist and communicator, Dr. Robert Davies in Rising Tide: The Crossroads Project, an evocative performance about global sustainability that weaves art and science together through music, prose, and stunning visual imagery.

 Rising Tide: The Crossroads Project performance incorporates large-screen projections of original works by painter Rebecca Allan, stunning immages by internationally recognized environmental photographer Garth Lenz, excellent graphics, and the new quartet by American composer Laura Kaminsky, titled Rising Tide — “some very intense music… each movement was a sonic picture” (ConcertoNet.com) — as well as segments of Haydn and Janacek.

 Audiences throughout the country and beyond have been inspired by this candid, yet artistic response to one of the great challenges the world has ever known.
 The performance runs about 75 minutes, without pause, and we usually set up a talk-back or panel discussion with QA for/with the audience following a brief break.
 The program is supported by a significant website with strong material for audience follow-up.

 Educational outreach components are available on tour, including workshops and gallery exhibits.

 This remarkable quartet – hailed by the New York Times as “a triumph of ensemble playing” – is a multi-faceted ensemble taking music in new directions.